agduncan94/phylogenetic_augmentation_paper/README.md

 To recreate the results from the analysis, start here.

 ## Download input data
 Download all of the Drosophila S2 data from Zenodo.
+Basset data will be uploaded soon.

 See `./input/README.md`